Corporate Responsibility Report

 We are committed to safely and responsibly producing oil and natural gas.

-To reclaim produced water as a way to conserve water, we developed Aqua Renew® in 2006 as a logical evolution of our involvement with the Barnett Shale Water Conservation and Management Committee in North Texas.
-As an extension of our operations in the Barnett Shale, we also collaborated with the City of Fort Worth, Texas, to explore possibilities of recycling produced water.
+To conserve water, we reclaim our produced water through Aqua Renew®.
+We began this water-recycling initiative in 2006 as a logical evolution of our involvement with the Barnett Shale Water Conservation and Management Committee in North Texas.
+We also collaborated with the City of Fort Worth, Texas, to explore the possibility of recycling produced water from the Barnett Shale.

-Aqua Renew continues to expand across our operating areas.
-While freshwater is the preferred fluid, we are experimenting with newer additives and higher concentrations of salt in our base fluids.
-In fact, several wells in the Mississippi Lime play of northwestern Oklahoma were hydraulically fractured using 100% produced water.
-Chesapeake is monitoring these wells to determine if any long-term adverse production impacts occur from this process.
+We are expanding Aqua Renew across our operating areas.
+Although freshwater is preferred for our work, we are experimenting with newer additives and higher concentrations of salt in our base fluids.
+In fact, several of our wells in the Mississippi Lime play in northwestern Oklahoma were fractured using 100% produced water.
+We are monitoring these wells for any long-term adverse production effects.
 We also are exploring the use of brackish, nonpotable aquifers as potential sources for fracturing fluids.

-Not all produced water can be recycled or reused for other drilling operations due to water quality and state regulations.
+Due to water-quality and other regulations, not all produced water can be recycled or reused for other drilling operations.